IcyTv/k8s-homelab/manifests/cluster-issuer/README.md

 ./scripts/create-sealed-secret.sh cert-manager cloudflare-api-token api-token="<cloudflare-api-token>"
 ```

-The script writes `cert-manager-cloudflare-api-token.sealedsecret.yaml` into the manifests folder.
+The script writes `cloudflare-api-token.sealedsecret.yaml` into this folder.
 Commit the generated file to keep the token under GitOps control.
 Whenever the token changes, rerun the script with the new value and commit the update.